RsyncProject/rsync/rsyncd.conf.5.md

     and `--debug` logging.
 If the max value is 2, then no info and/or debug value that is higher than what would be set by `-vv` will be honored by the daemon in its logging.
-To see how high of a verbosity level you need to accept for a particular info/debug level, refer to "rsync --info=help" and "rsync --debug=help".
+To see how high of a verbosity level you need to accept for a particular info/debug level, refer to `rsync --info=help` and `rsync --debug=help`.
 For instance, it takes max-verbosity 4 to be able to output debug TIME2 and FLIST3.

 0.  `lock file`